 What is a Dislocated Rib?
 Causes, Symptoms & Treatment of Rib Dislocation?

-Dislocated rib can be caused by several factors ranging from a simple cough to severe occasions when the rib cage or general chest area comes in contact with an intense blunt force, twist or sudden movement.
-Rib dislocations are not rare albeit to the perception of the general public.
-Other than dislocating a rib, one can experience other rib injuries such as rib separation, or a rib dysfunction, this happens when the rib head and adjoining bones get separated from the sternum or spinal cord.
-These rib injuries can happen to anyone whether young, old, babies and even pregnant women!
+A dislocated rib can be caused by several factors ranging from a simple cough to severe occasions when the rib cage or general chest area comes in contact with an intense blunt force, twist, or sudden movement.
+Rib dislocations are not rare, albeit to the perception of the general public.
+This article will discuss everything you need to know about dislocated ribs, causes, symptoms, and treatments, including home treatments too.

 What are The Causes of Dislocated Ribs

-As the chest cavity is a larger part of the body, it is in a forefront position and is prone to injuries.
-During these situations, when a person gets injured, ribs are first on the “strike” and these are situations when dislocations and fractures can happen.
+As the chest cavity is a more significant part of the body, it is in a forefront position and is prone to various injuries.
+During these situations, when a person gets injured, ribs are first on the “strike,” and these are situations when dislocations and fractures can happen.

 some of the causes of rib dislocation may include: